 Series II comes with with 135mm fan size which is much preferred over the 120mm.
 The bigger fan doesn’t have to work as hard and spins as fast to move the same volume of air as the smaller fan.
 By default, all products in this generation are rated 88% Silver (with the exception of the 500w version that is only 85% Bronze) without losing its performance even at 50°C. There is a small drawback when you find out none of these bad boys is modular capable, but it shouldn’t be the reason for leaving it out –the 7-year warranty easily makes up for the minor con.

-Fan dimension wise, I believe PC Power & Cooling has improved their design in the way that they could now implement 120mm fan without making it work its ass off to cool the unit.
+Cooling-wise, I believe PC Power & Cooling has improved their design in the way that they could now implement 120mm fan without making it work its ass off to ventilate the unit.
 You will still find 140mm on the 750w and above, though.
-The main reason you may take the III over its older sibling is for the semi-modular option.
 Nevertheless, they are one of the most quiet/most affordable power supply units on the market.